- SCU Home Page

 Fundamentals of Electrical Engineering

-Required Courses (selected with the help of the program advisor according to the student’s background):
+The required courses are selected with the help of the program advisor according to the student’s background.

 Microwave and Antennas